Touring across Iceland via Kjölur incl. Hveravellir and Mt. Kerlingarfjöll

 Driving in these one-lane tunnels is not my thing, so I was glad to be driven around by an experienced driver-guide.

-Siglufjörður town, often called the Herring town, is situated between steep mountains.
+Siglufjörður town, which is often called the Herring town, is situated between steep mountains.

 Two new tunnels, Héðinsfjarðargöng, between Siglufjörður and Ólafsfjörður towns were opened up in 2010 - making travelling to these to towns much easier than before.

 We had a plane to catch so we drove straight to Akureyri from Siglufjörður in one go after having a look around town.
 I had a friend from abroad staying with me so I had to return back to Reykjavík on the same night.
 I would have loved to stay in the beautiful capital of the north for the night though.

 Flying back home

 We left Akureyri at 9:15 pm by plane from Air Iceland.
 The flight to Reykjavík domestic airport takes only 45 minutes, so I was back home in my city at 10 pm after a fantastic day.

 To be able to see so much of Iceland in one day is extraordinary and I highly recommend this tour.
 The other passengers on this tour were also very satisfied and gave both the driver-guide and the tour their highest score.

 Unfortunately, his tour is no longer available.
 But you can rent a car and drive across Kjölur yourself in the summertime.
 A 4x4 is needed for the last part to the geothermal area in Kerlingarfjöll, as the road is very rough and steep.

 Have a lovely time travelling in Iceland - safe travels :)

 See more blogs